refinedev/refine/documentation/docs/api-references/hooks/form/useModalForm.md

 ## Usage

-We'll do two examples, one for creating a post and one for editing a post.
+We'll show two examples, one for creating and one for editing a post.
 Let's see how `useModalForm` is used in both.

 ### Create Modal

-For example, let's look at an example of creating a record with `useModalForm`.
+In this example, we will show you how to create a record with `useModalForm`.

 ```tsx title="pages/posts/list.tsx"
 import { useModalForm, Modal, Form, Create, Radio } from "@pankod/refine";